sharkdp/bat/doc/alternatives.md

 | Execution time [ms] (`miniz.c`)              | 66                                                                  | 656                              | 26                                                                  | 8                                        | 53                                                             | 141                                                 | 75                                                  | 254                                                 |
 | Execution time [ms] (370 kB XML file)        | 238                                                                 | 487                              | 129                                                                 | 111                                      | 110                                                            | 339                                                 | 147                                                 | 359                                                 |

-If you think that some entries in this table are outdated or wrong, please open a ticket or pull request.

-Some other alternatives that are also related, but not yet included in the table:
+You may open a ticket or a pull request if you believe that some entries in this table are outdated or incorrect.
+Some alternatives related to this table, but not yet included:
 - [lesspipe](https://github.com/wofr06/lesspipe)
 - [vimpager](https://github.com/rkitover/vimpager)